What Are Dental Crowns?

 A crown is a tooth-shaped, prosthetic device used by dentists to cover or restore damaged teeth.
 The crown acts as a “cap” for the tooth and helps to reinstate the tooth’s appearance and strength.

-Here at Mills Road Dental Centre, your new crowns will look and feel almost identical to your natural teeth.
+At Mills Road Dental Centre, your new porcelain crowns will look and feel almost identical to your natural teeth.

 With the use of our new CEREC machine’s advanced 3D technology, your dentist is able to create natural-looking, perfectly fitting dental crowns right here in our clinic in just one appointment!